PyO3/maturin/guide/src/develop.md

 import pyo3_pure

 # when a .rs file is imported a project will be created for it in the
-# maturin build cache and the resulting library will be loaded
+# maturin build cache and the resulting library will be loaded.
+#
+# assuming subpackage/my_rust_script.rs defines a pyo3 module:
 import subpackage.my_rust_script
 ```